Blake Lively

-Blake Ellender Brown (born August 25, 1987), known professionally as Blake Lively, (Note: Lively was born with the surname Brown, but uses her family's stage name, which came from her mother's name.) is an American actress.
+Blake Ellender Brown (born August 25, 1987), known professionally as Blake Lively, (Note: Lively was born with the surname Brown, but uses her family's stage name, which came from her mother's name.) is an American actress and entrepreneur.

 A daughter of actor Ernie Lively, she made her professional debut in his directorial project Sandman (1998).
 She had her breakthrough role in The Sisterhood of the Traveling Pants (2005) and its 2008 sequel.
 Lively achieved stardom with her portrayal of Serena van der Woodsen in the CW teen drama television series Gossip Girl (2007–2012).
 During this period, she also took on supporting roles in the romantic comedies New York, I Love You (2008) and The Private Lives of Pippa Lee (2009), as well as in the thrillers The Town (2010) and Savages (2012).

-Lively shifted her focus to films in ensuing years.
-She starred in the romantic fantasy The Age of Adaline (2015), the survival film The Shallows (2016), the comedy Café Society (2016), and the comedy thriller A Simple Favor (2018) and its 2025 sequel.
-She expanded her career by directing Taylor Swift's 2021 music video "I Bet You Think About Me", and produced and starred opposite Justin Baldoni in Baldoni's romantic drama It Ends with Us (2024).
-The latter emerged as her biggest box office success, but drew controversies, resulting in a number of lawsuits, including Lively and Baldoni suing each other for defamation.
-In 2025, she was included in Time magazine's 100 most influential people list.
+She starred in the romantic fantasy The Age of Adaline (2015), the survival film The Shallows (2016), the comedy Café Society (2016), and the comedy thriller A Simple Favor (2018) as well as its 2025 sequel.
+She expanded her career by directing Taylor Swift's 2021 music video "I Bet You Think About Me".
+Lively produced and starred in the romantic drama It Ends with Us (2024).

 Early life

 Blake Ellender Brown was born on August 25, 1987, in the Tarzana neighborhood of Los Angeles, California.
-Her mother, Elaine Lively (née McAlpin), worked as a talent scout, and her father, Ernie Lively (né Brown), was an actor.
+Her mother, Elaine Lively (née McAlpin), worked as a talent scout, and her father, Ernie Lively (né Brown), was an actor and director.
 Lively was named after her grandmother's brother.
 She has an older brother, Eric, and three half-siblings from her mother's previous marriage, Lori, Robyn, and Jason.
 Her parents and siblings have all worked in the entertainment industry.

 During Lively's childhood, her parents took her along to the acting classes they taught, rather than leave her with babysitters.
 She later said that watching her parents teach helped her learn the "drills" and gain confidence as she got older and began working in the industry herself.
 She made her professional debut at age 10, appearing in the 1998 film Sandman, directed by her father.
-Lively describes her role as a "bit part."
+Lively describes her role as a "bit part".
 She was initially not interested in acting and wanted to attend Stanford University.

 She is a 2005 graduate of Burbank High School, where she was a cheerleader, a member of the championship choir, and class president.
-Her elder brother asked his talent agent to send her to several auditions during the summer months.
-Subsequently, cast as Bridget in The Sisterhood of the Traveling Pants (2005), she filmed her scenes between her junior and senior years of high school.
+Her older brother asked his talent agent to send her to several auditions during the summer months.
+Subsequently, Lively was cast as Bridget in The Sisterhood of the Traveling Pants (2005) and filmed her scenes between her junior and senior years of high school.